 - Heart Rate Biofeedback - an ECG machine is used to measure heart rate and heart rate variables.
 Sensors on the finger, earlobe, wrist, or chest provide information about heart rate and other variables that are used to learn how to read and regulate heart function.
 By regulating heart function with the help of heart rate biofeedback, patients can start to see biofeedback results on their blood pressure and perceived stress and anxiety levels.

 Physical And Mental Conditions Treated With Biofeedback

-The following physical conditions maybe improved with the proper use of Biofeedback provided by a professional therapist or certified health care provider:
+The following physical conditions may be improved with the proper use of Biofeedback provided by a professional therapist or certified health care provider:

 - Asthma - Learning to control breathing using biofeedback can reduce the symptoms of asthma.
 Deep breathing during biofeedback sessions, in conjunction with control of other body functions, can help reduce the frequency and severity of asthma episodes.

 - Chronic Pain - Biofeedback can help alleviate chronic pain by changing the perception of pain.
 Pain management is useful in learning how to live with conditions characterized by chronic pain.

 Many psychological conditions are treatable with biofeedback.
 In general, biofeedback is all about learning to control and regulate the body and mind using thought.
 All psychological disorders benefit from stress reduction, enhanced mental clarity, enhanced mental focus, and an improved mind-body connection.
 In some cases, mindfulness meditation is an effective technique.

 Instruments And Devices Used For Biofeedback

 - EDG - provides feedback on perspiration levels as a result of skin temperature changes

 - Computer Programs - these programs help turn the information provided by the feedback machines into biofeedback to the patient.
 Interactive graphics and computer prompt provide guidance on practicing proper biofeedback techniques and it provides feedback on progress/results.
 Any sensors used for biofeedback can be plugged into the computer to provide usable feedback through prompts and graphics.